Ivan Skoro · September 25, 2017.

 We began tracking our time with Dropbox paper.
 After a honeymoon phase, we began to run into troubles.
 Although a pleasure to use, Paper was never envisioned to work as a time tracker.
 After a few weeks, it got overloaded with multiple time entries, and browsing through them was slow and tedious.

 We needed a better solution.
 So, we decided to embark on an exploration of existing time-tracking software.

 Exploring different solutions out there, we realized most of them were pretty complicated.
 We wanted a simple tool that only had time-tracking and couple of other basic, must-have features.
 While most of the products tested were great, they were obviously meant for bigger companies with different needs.

 We decided to interview designers, starting with online forms.

-After fully reviewing main competitors, we identified the biggest problems:
+After fully reviewing the main competitors, we identified the biggest problems: